LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-forms.rst

    declare a parameter of the appropriate type.
 #.
 The method code performs any data manipulation required after the
    information gets submitted.
 #.
-Line 6: Generally, we want to send the user to a different page after they
+Line 6: We may want to send the user to a different page after they
    successfully submit a form.
-Instead of re-rendering the form, the ``return`` string *redirects* the user to a method that handles a different template.
+Instead of re-rendering the form, we want to use ``Redirect()`` to *redirect* the user to a different template.